1. What is the Purpose of a postioner in a control valve?

 EP Valve Positioners may also be referred to as “analog positioners.”
 This is because the electrical input to the positioner is an analog signal.

-A Digital Valve Positioner receives an electric signal (typically 4-20mA, HART, PROFIBUS, or Foundation Fieldbus) from a controller.
+A Digital Valve Positioner also receives an electric signal from a controller (typically 4-20mA, HART, PROFIBUS, or Foundation Fieldbus), but it’s digital as opposed to analog.
 It then sends a corresponding pneumatic signal to a pneumatic valve actuator.

 The Siemens PS2 is one example of a digital valve positioner.
 The PS2 can remotely monitor and control any pneumatic valve.
-We offer it with many different communication protocols to meet the needs of all end users.
+We offer it with many different communication protocols and enclosure options to meet customer needs.

 For further information about how a control valve positioner can improve your operation, contact your local Kimray store or authorized distributor.